Cross-Product-Labs/sherpa-transducers/readme.md

 ```

 # feature flags
-By default, building this crate will build `sherpa-onnx` and link it statically.

 Default features:
 * `static`: Compile and link `sherpa-onnx` statically
 * `download-models`: Enable support for autodownload/extraction of pretrained transducers